 For an actual representation of temperature for the Northern hemisphere as a whole, not just Central England and up to 2001 see below.

-Another 2012 paper goes up to 2006 and is only looking at Scandinavia (so not northern hemisphere composites let alone global composites) admits that ‘Twentieth-century Scandinavian warming is relatively small compared with most other Northern Hemisphere high-latitude regions’.
-It does not show that it was globally hotter than ‘today’ in the Medieval period.
+Another 2012 paper that has been misrepresented in the media as being English data only goes up to 2006 and is in fact looking at Scandinavia (so not northern hemisphere composites let alone global composites, and not England).
+The authors admit that ‘Twentieth-century Scandinavian warming is relatively small compared with most other Northern Hemisphere high-latitude regions’.
+It does not show that it was globally warmer than ‘today’ in the Medieval period, nor that it was warmer in the Medieval period in England than ‘today’.

-The latest 2021 reanalysis of the data and samples from around the world as a whole, using ice cores, tree rings, caves and excavations shows temperatures from the past 22,000 years now looks like this graph below and solves the Holocene and Medieval conundrums 😺!
+The latest 2021 reanalysis of the data and samples from around the world, including the Southern hemisphere, as a whole, using ice cores, tree rings, caves and excavations shows temperatures from the past 22,000 years now looks like this graph below and solves the Holocene and Medieval conundrums 😺!

-It was not warmer than last century in the Holocene, Minoan, Roman nor Medieval periods, they are not headscratchers.
+Globally, it was not warmer than last century, let alone ‘today’, in the Holocene, Minoan, Roman nor Medieval periods, they are not headscratchers.

 Previous studies had suggested that the earth had been hotter 10,000 years ago and was cooling (in red) but this was found not to be the case (in blue) and was in fact slightly warming.